Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Introduction

 To tackle $\textbf{C2}$ and $\textbf{C3}$, we derive a new DMD-type algorithm called residual DMD (ResDMD).
-ResDMD constructs Galerkin approximations for not only $\mathcal{K}$, but also $\mathcal{K}^*\mathcal{K}$.
-This allows us to rigorously compute spectra of general Koopman operators (without the measure-preserving assumption) together with residuals.
-ResDMD goes a long way to overcoming challenges \textbf{C2} and \textbf{C3} by allowing us to: \begin{itemize}[noitemsep] \item Remove the spectral pollution of extended DMD (see~\cref{alg:mod_EDMD,triv_prop}). \item Compute spectra and pseudospectra with convergence guarantees (see~\cref{alg:res_EDMD,sec:computing_spectra_limits}). \end{itemize} Since ResDMD is based on observing the dynamics for many initial conditions over a single time-step, it does not run into difficulties with \textbf{C4}.\footnote{General length trajectories can also be formatted into this form.}
+ResDMD constructs Galerkin approximations for not only $\mathcal{K}$ but also $\mathcal{K}^*\mathcal{K}$.
+This key difference (which requires no extra data) allows us to rigorously compute spectra of general Koopman operators (without the measure-preserving assumption) together with residuals.
+ResDMD goes a long way to overcoming challenges \textbf{C2} and \textbf{C3} by allowing us to: \begin{itemize}[noitemsep] \item Remove the spectral pollution of extended DMD (see~\cref{alg:mod_EDMD,triv_prop}). \item Compute spectra and pseudospectra with convergence guarantees (see~\cref{alg:res_EDMD,sec:computing_spectra_limits}). \end{itemize} It is important to stress that ResDMD computes residuals associated with the underlying infinite-dimensional operator $\mathcal{K}$, in contrast to earlier work that computes residuals of observables with respect to a finite DMD discretization matrix~\cite{drmac2018data}.
+However, in contrast to ResDMD, residuals with respect to a finite DMD discretization cannot give error bounds on the spectral information of $\mathcal{K}$ and can suffer from issues such as spectral pollution.

-In many applications, the dynamical systems of interest have a high-dimensional state-space.
-Therefore, we describe a kernelized variant of ResDMD (see~\cref{alg:kern_algs}).
+All of our algorithms can be used for chaotic systems, and we do not run into the difficulties of $\textbf{C4}$.
+We also describe a kernelized variant of ResDMD (see~\cref{alg:kern_algs}).
 We first use the kernelized EDMD~\cite{williams2015kernel} to learn a suitable dictionary of observables from a subset of the given data, and then we employ this dictionary in \cref{alg:mod_EDMD,alg:res_EDMD,alg:spec_meas_rat}.
-Compared with traditional kernelized approaches, our key advantage is that we have convergence theory and perform a posterior verification that the learned dictionary is suitable.
+Compared with traditional kernelized approaches, our key advantage is that we have convergence theory and perform a posterior verification that the learned dictionary is suitable, allowing us to tackle $\textbf{C5}$.